Classic Guards (boxing style): Traditional guard

-The active defense also requires a high level of specificity.
-For example, when boxers are in a closed stance the Traditional Guard fighter would generally use his lead hand to parry a cross and his rear hand to parry a jab.
-Parrying a jab with the lead hand would expose the Traditional Guard boxer to a cross or rear hook from their opponent.
+The traditional guard active defenses generally require a high level of specificity.
+For example, when boxers are in a closed stance the traditional guard fighter would generally use his lead hand to parry a cross and his rear hand to parry a jab.
+Parrying a jab with the lead hand would expose the traditional guard boxer to a cross or rear hook from their opponent.
 This specificity makes this guard difficult to master.
-The Traditional Guard generally only provides one line of defense.
+When a traditional guard boxer is in an open stance the lead hand would generally parry a jab and the rear hand would parry a cross.
+The traditional guard generally only provides one line of defense.
 For example, if a boxer from the closed stance is not quick enough to parry the jab with the rear hand they will be punched as there is not a second line of passive defense.